-With a healthy bacterial flora in the mouth, the shelf life of inlays can be 15 to 30 years.
-In our practice, we can always keep the oral bacterial flora within a healthy range.
+With a healthy oral bacterial flora, inlays can last 15 to 30 years.
+In our practice, we place emphasis on keeping the oral bacterial flora healthy and stable.

 Does it hurt to get an inlay?

-Many patients do not require an injection and find the treatment to be less painful.
+Many patients do not require an injection and do not find the treatment painful.
 However, local anesthesia may be necessary.

 Do I need a local anesthetic?

-It depends very much on one’s own perception of pain.
+It depends very much on one’s own pain tolerance.
 You may require a local anesthetic.

 How long does it take for cement or adhesive to harden completely?

-As a rule, the cements and adhesives require approx. 24 hours to cure completely.
+As a rule, the cements and adhesives require approx. 24 hours to harden completely.
 However, during this time you can eat normally.

 How should inlays be cared for?

-Shelf life is very dependent on a healthy oral bacterial flora.
-This can be permanently optimized and stabilized in practice.
+The duration of an inlay is very dependent on a healthy oral bacterial flora.
+This can be permanently optimized and stabilised in our practice.

 Can inlays break?

 Depending on the material, inlays can break.
 This is particularly the case with ceramic inlays that are too thin.
-However, with a correct procedure, it happens very rarely.
+However, with the correct care, it happens very rarely.

-Which inlay materials meet the requirements of esthetic dentistry?
+Which inlay materials meet the requirements of aesthetic dentistry?

-Ceramics and acrylics can be used very well in esthetic dentistry.
-Especially the aesthetic appearance of ceramics is ideally suited for this.
+Ceramics and composites can be ideally used in aesthetic dentistry.
+Especially the aesthetic appearance of ceramics is suited for this.